Camera Lenses

 • No more bokeh, since you have a long depth of field.
 You can still manage to get some bokeh if you get extremely close and your wide-angle lens has the needed capabilities.

-• Not ideal for low-light conditions and it’s not cheap either.
+• It’s not ideal for low-light conditions, and it’s not cheap either.

 Zoom Lenses